jimbobbennett/BusyLight/README.md

 # Let your family know you are in meetings with an IoT Busy light

 Like a lot of folks at the moment, I'm working for home and my child is off school.

-> For those reading this in the future and wondering why, I am currently living in the time of the Coronavirus pandemic and worldwide toilet paper shortages.
+> For those reading this in the future and wondering why, I am currently living in the time of the COVID-19 pandemic and worldwide toilet paper shortages.

 One of the upsides of working from home, especially when my 7 year old is off school is that I am available most of the time for the occasional quick cuddle, to laugh at something silly she'd just done or help her with something.
 One of the downsides is that at any time she could walk in to my office whilst I'm on a call.